Armando Marques Guedes: Academic

+At the Nova School of Law, he introduced courses on Legal Anthropology and African Legal Systems, the first of their kind in Portugal.
+Marques Guedes has published a variety of books and articles on both of these topics.

 Marques Guedes also innovated in other domains.
 At the Diplomatische Academie of Wien, in Austria, he published a monograph in 2008 that was effectively the first global analytical overview of diplomatic training.
 The volume was prefaced by Czech Jiří Gruša, a poet laureate who presided over PEN Club International, a Minister of Education in Prague after being one of the signers of Charter 77, then Prague's Ambassador to Vienna, and who finally served as the academy's its director between 2005 and 2009.
 Marques Guedes's monograph, titled Raising Diplomats.
 Political, genealogical and administrative constraints in training for diplomacy, was launched by Ambassador Gruša and Collége d'Europe Rector Paul Demaret at the College of Europe in Bruges.

 As may be seen below from his publications, Marques Guedes’ attention to security and defence matters, as well as geopolitics, have since become a focal point of many of his writings and conferences.
 This is perhaps the area in which both his academic and institutional efforts have, of late, been more influential, in his country as well as abroad.
 Marques Guedes is a regular speaker in a variety of Portuguese and international venues, having given talks and organised courses in well over forty countries.
 The scope of his academic internationalisation is wide, and by mid-2017 he had some of his works translated into twelve languages and published in fifteen countries.